shashank2806/shashank2806/README.md

 ## I am Self-Taught Programmer

-- 🔭 I’m currently working on simplifing few tasks using Machine Learning @ [Celebal Technologies](https://celebaltech.com)!
+- 🔭 I’m currently working on simplifing tasks using Machine Learning @ [Celebal Technologies](https://celebaltech.com)!
 - 🌱 I’m currently learning to be a better Programmer!!
 - 👯 I’m looking to collaborate on anything related to Computer Vision.
 - ⚡ Fun fact: BTW, I use Arch Linux!!!